hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 * We would still have to have a mongo db, we would need to keep track of the email prior to the user verifying.
 * We would update CDS and delete our entry after the user verifies.

+A more ideal CDS design would cater for this and also allow application namespacing for email addresses if we desired.

 ![cds-as-central-store.png](cds-as-central-store.png)

 ## What could the design look like with email encrypted in the backend with an interim recovery mechanism?